wp-plugins/twitter-widget/readme.txt

 [Widgets Plugin](http://automattic.com/code/widgets/).
 I tested it briefly and it appeared to work.

+WordPress 2.5 users

+Beware, if you leave the '**twitter-widget.php**' file in the 'plugins/widgets' folder you will erroneously be prompted to 'upgrade' it on the 'Plugins' admin screen.
+I recommend moving the '**twitter-widget.php**' file into the 'plugins' folder.

 == Frequently Asked Questions ==

 I have one for you... does this work on WP2.3?
 I'm yet to upgrade my